Bylaws

 CONFLICTS OF INTEREST

-Any member, director, officer, key employee or member of a committee of this Association who is interested in a matter, contract or transaction presented to the members, the Board of Directors or a committee for action, authorization, approval or ratification shall (unless his or her interest therein is obvious from the matter, contract or transaction itself), without request, make a prompt, full and frank disclosure of his or her interest therein to the members, the Board of Directors or the committee prior to action upon the matter, contract or transaction.
+11.0.
+Any member, director, officer, key employee or member of a committee of this Association who is interested in a matter, contract or transaction presented to the members, the Board of Directors or a committee for action, authorization, approval or ratification shall (unless their interest therein is obvious from the matter, contract or transaction itself), without request, make a prompt, full and frank disclosure of their interest therein to the members, the Board of Directors or the committee prior to action upon the matter, contract or transaction.
 The disclosure (if required) shall include all material facts about the matter, contract or transaction.
 The body to which the disclosure is made shall thereupon determine, by majority vote, whether the disclosure shows that a conflict of interest exists or is deemed to exist, that fact shall be noted in the minutes of the meeting at this the matter, contract or transaction is considered or acted upon, and the interested person shall not vote on, nor use his or her personal influence on, nor participate (other than to present factual information or to respond to questions) in, the discussion or deliberations with respect to the matter, contract or transaction.
 The interested person shall be counted in determining the presence of a quorum at any meeting where the matter, contract or transaction is considered or acted upon.
-The minutes of the meeting shall reflect the disclosure made, the vote on existence of a conflict, and, where applicable, the interested person’s abstention from voting and participation, and whether a quorum was present.
-For purposes of this provision, a person shall be deemed to be “interested” in a matter, contract or transaction if he or she is involved in the matter or is the party (or one of the parties) proposing to contract or deal with the Association, or is a partner, employee, officer, director, or substantial shareholder of, or has a material financial or influential interest in, the entity proposing to contract or deal with this Association.
+The minutes of the meeting shall reflect the disclosure made, the vote on existence of a conflict, and, where applicable, the interested person's abstention from voting and participation, and whether a quorum was present.
+For purposes of this provision, a person shall be deemed to be "interested" in a matter, contract or transaction if they are involved in the matter or is the party (or one of the parties) proposing to contract or deal with the Association, or is a partner, employee, officer, director, or substantial shareholder of, or has a material financial or influential interest in, the entity proposing to contract or deal with this Association.

 ARTICLE XII